 I’ve had several conversations recently about the basics of creating QR Codes, and how to track visits to your site via a QR Code scan.
-So, I’d like to share a couple options for creating trackable QR Codes for your direct marketing, with step-by-step instructions.
+So, I’d like to share a couple options for creating trackable QR Codes for your direct marketing and variable data printing, with step-by-step instructions.

 New to QR Codes?
 Check out this primer first: Guide to QR Codes for Direct Marketers

 - A) Tracking QR Code Responses Using Google Analytics

 If you have Google Analytics tracking set up on your website, using Google Analytics for tracking your QR Code visits will keep all of your data in one location, and allow you to track the online behaviors and conversion rates of your QR Code visitors.

 Are you still wasting direct mail dollars by “spraying and praying”?

 Find out how data segmentation, personalization, and calls to action can improve your ROI with this free ebook.

 Here’s how to set up QR Code tracking using Google Analytics:

 - The first step is to add tracking code to the URL of your target response page.